samus-io/tablab-steps/steps/vJcwOpMALniFbEpADXdsev4CYCdkfU6r9MP/en/README.md

 * In RBAC, having too many roles can lead to **role explosion**, where there are more roles defined than can be efficiently managed.
 When users send their credentials and roles, such as through HTTP headers, there's a risk of exceeding size limits, causing performance issues.
 One workaround is to only send the user ID and retrieve roles separately, but this adds latency to each request.
 * In ABAC and ReBAC, there's no **role explosion** issue because access decisions are based on attributes and relationships rather than predefined roles.
 This means there's less data to send with each request, resulting in better performance overall.

-### Multi-Tenancy and Cross-Organizational Requests
+### Multi-Tenancy and Cross-Organizational requests

 * In RBAC, handling multi-tenancy and cross-organizational requests can be challenging.
 Configuring rule sets for each customer or pre-provisioning identities for cross-organizational requests is cumbersome and can lead to security risks.
 * In contrast, ABAC implementations offer better support for multi-tenancy and cross-organizational requests.
 By consistently defining attributes, access control decisions can be executed and administered across different infrastructures while maintaining security.
 This makes ABAC more suitable for handling such scenarios efficiently and securely.